 In this Missing Manual, we’ll take you through everything you need to know to get started with Google Assistant and Google Home, as well as pointing you in the direction of helpful how-tos, reviews and lists.

-There are now three smart speakers made by Google: the original Google Home, which was launched in 2016 in the US and later elsewhere, as well as the new(er) Google Home Mini and Google Home Max.
+To start with, there are now three smart speakers made by Google: the original Google Home, which was launched in 2016 in the US and later elsewhere, as well as the new(er) Google Home Mini and Google Home Max.

 The Google Home Mini (above) is the cheapest option on offer.
 It’s $49, so ideal for dipping a toe into the smart home waters, and it’s a stylish, small puck-shaped device that will easily blend into your home.
 Our main concern is that the audio quality just isn’t there and – ulike its equivalent the Amazon Echo Dot – you can’t hook it up to an existing speaker either unless you fork out more money for a Chromecast Audio adaptor.